Union of Salvation (film): Plot

-Nicholas then orders the artillery to shoot grapeshot/canister shots on the revolting soldiers.
-Many soldiers of the rebel regiments are killed, the remaining spontaneously flee to the ice of the Neva River.
-The rebel officers are unable to rally them.
-On the Neva River, officers order the surviving rebel soldiers to line up on the ice in order to capture the Peter and Paul Fortress and Arsenal.
-In response, Nicholas orders the artillery to be moved and the ice to be broken by its fire.
-Many soldiers and officers are killed by shrapnel or falling through the ice.
+Nicholas then orders for artillery to fire grapeshot/canister shots on the revolting regiments.
+Many rebel soldiers are killed and the remaining spontaneously flee to the frozen-over Neva River.
+On the Neva, Bestuzhev and Panov manage to reorganize their units; the rebel soldiers line up in formation on the ice so as to attempt to capture the Peter and Paul Fortress and seize its arsenal.
+In response, Nicholas has the artillery fire on the ice instead of directly at the rebels.
+Many more soldiers and officers are either killed by shrapnel or drown in the freezing Neva.
+Trubetskoy and Ryleyev, who have been observing the events from the crowds, leave shaken and horrified.